Stock Option Investing - Stock Option Trading Stock Option Newsletter - Stock Option Advice - Learn Options Trading

 PowerTip #3

 Your choice of the strike price is how you control the risk in doing a covered call.
-For more information, see Learning Center, Tutorials, "Magic Strike Price" for a paper presented at OptionsXpress May 2006 Expo.
+For more information, see Learning Center, "The Best Covered Call Strike Price".

 PowerTip #4